anagha-google/spark-on-gcp-s8s/03-s8s-batch.md

 ## 3. Run a simple batch job (SparkPi) with Persistent Spark History Server

-Lets repeat the same job, this time with the persistent history server we created in the [foundational setup module](foundational-setup.md).<br>
+The Serverless Spark job logs are available for 24 hours only.
+For longevity, consider creating a Persistent Spark History Server, which is essentially a single node Dataproc cluster. <br><br>Lets repeat the same job, this time with the persistent history server we created in the [foundational setup module](foundational-setup.md).<br>
 All we need to do is add the following to the command-
 ```
 --history-server-cluster=projects/$PROJECT_ID/regions/$LOCATION/clusters/$PERSISTENT_HISTORY_SERVER_NM